Moses Sithole: Trial and imprisonment

-After Mthembu was subpoenaed, he testified at the Pretia High Court where his eveidence was key in the conviction of Sithole.
+After De Beer was subpoenaed, she testified at the Pretoria High Court where her evidence was key in the conviction of Sithole.
 On 5 December 1997, Sithole was sentenced to 50 years' imprisonment for each of the 38 murders, twelve years' imprisonment for each of the 40 rapes, and five years' imprisonment for each of six robberies.
 Since his sentences run consecutively, his total effective sentence is 2,410 years.

-Justice David Carstairs ordered that Sithole would be required to serve at least 930 years before being eligible for parole, making him eligible for parole at the age of 963.
+Justice David Curlewis ordered that Sithole would be required to serve at least 930 years before being eligible for parole, making him eligible for parole at the age of 963.
 The judge also told Sithole that if capital punishment was still used, he would have been sentenced to death.
 Sithole was incarcerated in C-Max, the maximum security section of Pretoria Central Prison.
 He is currently incarcerated in Mangaung Correctional Centre in Bloemfontein.